 - A proposed timeline of in-country activities.

-- Project goals, objectives, and expected outcomes
+- Project goals and expected outcomes

 - Describe the interprofessional component(s) of your proposed project.
 How will this project benefit from an interprofessional approach?
 Discuss how you will incorporate students from different disciplines.
-Be specific if you have requested students from designated schools in Part 1-Question 3.

 - Describe the plan for in-country lodging and transportation for students.